Getting more From Your Propane Water Heater, Part 1 of 2

 - Get routine maintenance – In a traditional propane water heater, deposits build up in the tank over time, forcing it to work harder and harder to deliver the same performance.
 Like any appliance, it pays to maintain your water heater to maximize performance and avoid emergency repairs.

 - Use less hot water – Of course the best way to reduce your water heating bill is to simply use less hot water.
 The question is how do you do that?
-We’ll cover more of that in Part 2 of this post – stay tuned!
+Check out our Getting More From Your Propane Water Heater Part 2 for more information!

 The best way to get more for your money with your water heater?
 Switch from electric to safe, efficient propane.
 Contact us today to find out the many possibilities for propane in your home.